MohamedBannona/Roblox-Buffer-Module/README.md

 # Roblox Buffer Module

 Roblox Buffer Module V 1.0.0</br>
-This module is just a wrapper for the roblox buffer object with support for U64 and I64</br>
+This module is just a wrapper for the roblox buffer object with support for U64 and I64 and other datatypes</br>
-If roblox adds support for 64 bit numbers in buffers, this module will become obsolete, please do not use it then.

 - [Usage](#example-usage)
 - [Installation](#installation)